KyleGhats/omnifood-v2/README.md

-<h2 align="center">OmniFood Website</h2>
+OmniFood Website
 ===================
-This webpage was built with Jonas Schmedtmann's latest course, "[Build Responsive Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/?couponCode=LETSLEARNNOW)".
+This webpage was built with Jonas Schmedtmann's latest course, "<a href="https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/?couponCode=LETSLEARNNOW"><strong>Build Responsive Real-World Websites with HTML and CSS</strong></a>".
 Reuploaded because it was uploaded originally in my Old github account which I lost access.
 - - - -

 ## Page preview: ##

 <a href="https://kyleghats.github.io/omnifood-v2/"><strong>➥ Preview</strong></a>